Application and Nomination Process: NAEYC Governing Board

 - August 15, 2022: Deadline for submission of applications

-- Mid-August 2022: Based upon its review of submitted materials, the Nominating Panel invites potential candidates to participate in face-to-face group interviews.
+- Mid-August 2022: Based upon its review of submitted materials, the Nominating Panel invites potential candidates to participate in group interviews.
 The interviews guide the selection of the slate that is recommended to the Governing Board for approval.

 - Mid-September 2022: Group interviews (mandatory for selection) held on zoom.

 - November 2022: The slate is officially announced on the NAEYC website and at the Annual Conference.